 |Brominated vegetable oil (BVO)||Used to emulsify citrus-flavored soft drinks||Citrus-flavored soft drinks||Excess use of soft-drinks can cause memory loss, tremors, fatigue, loss of muscle coordination|

 |Potassium Bromate||To strengthen dough and to add appealing white color to bread||Flour||Found to increase risk of tumors among lab animals; could lead to genetic defects in long-run|

-In accordance with the Food Safety and Standard Rules 2011, MSG is considered a flavor-enhancer and should not be added to food products given to infants below 12 months.
+In accordance with the Food Safety and Standard Rules 2011, Monosodium glutamate (MSG) is considered a flavor-enhancer that should not be added to food products given to infants below 12 months.
 It is also not allowed in about 50 different items including noodles and pastas given to children since it can affect their nervous system.
 However, MSG is allowed in the seasoning prepared for them, which is added as it arouses the nervous system, making the food appear attractive.

 Dealing with Food Additives

 We cannot completely scratch out packaged foods from our dining tables, so food additives are bound to be part of our lives.
 But we can take some measures to reduce their harmful effects on our body.